ihsn/SDCPractice/_build/html/_sources/process.rst.txt

 calculations (e.g., the level of :math:`k`-anonymity or the threshold for which an individual is considered at risk).
-If the data has a hierarchical structure (e.g., a household structure), the risk should be measured taking into account this structure as described Section 4.9.
+If the data has a hierarchical structure (e.g., a household structure), the risk should be measured taking into account this structure as described the Section `Household risk <measure_risk.html#Household risk`.

 The different risk measures described in Chapter 4 each have advantages and disadvantages.
 Generally,\ :math:`\text{\ k}`-anonymity, individual